 The next door lady ran a typesetting system called Compugraphics.
 A huge improvement from what I was used to.
 I worked there for a few years, but the owner decided to move away to Washington so I had to find a new job.
 I bounced around for quite some time from printshop to design firm to animation company and even worked at a gallery for a couple years.
 Finally landed a job in Aerospace at TRW.
 Worked there for a couple years and got layed off to be rehired at McDonnell Douglas Flight Training Systems where we built graphics for the Flight Attendant and Mechanics Training School.
 At this point I was still doing most of the work by hand using rapidograph and wax, but was trained on a CAD system called Intergraph Microsystems.

 After getting caught in a 10,000 person layoff, I decided to go back to school and took some mac graphics courses.
 Then got a job at a magazine pubs company called Bobit Publishing working for an Automotive Install magazine.
 After many years I had climbed the ranks up to art director and finally decided to go on my own.

-SO here it is, 35 years later, working from home as a freelancer.
+SO here it is, 40 years later, DSK Designs is now a corporation.
 I have had some great clients over the years such as Lexus, Toyota, UCLA, and my longest lasting client a bus company called North American Bus Industries, Inc. My customers refer to me as the GoTo guy cause I can do just about any type of job, and get it done right away and with great attention to detail.
 I take pride in my work and always pull through no matter how difficult the challenge may be.
 So let me take this opportunity to say hello, and let's talk about what I can do for you.